Fiction vs. Nonfiction in APART FROM YOU

 I recommend that you read the novel before you read this summary of fictional vs. nonfictional elements in it, as you'll probably enjoy the story more that way.
 But in whatever order you read the two pieces of writing, you have my deep appreciation for the time you're spending on me and my words.

-I also invite you to look at the rest of my Web site.
+I also invite you to look at the rest of my website.
 In particular, I'd like to point out the Web page regarding my non-fiction book, Another Chance at Life: A Breast Cancer Survivor's Journey.
+That is available in both English and Spanish.
+I'm also the author of a one-act fantasy play, The Glass Family.

 You're welcome to contact me with questions or comments.
-Please see my addresses at the beginning and end of this piece.
+Please see my addresses at the end of this piece.

 Ch.
 1 - Elizabeth, her father, and their neighbor Nan Culver are introduced